syncfusion/ej2-locale/README.md

 | vi-VN        | Vietnamese - Vietnam           |
 | zh-CN        | Chinese - China                |

-## How To

-### Load locale text for Essential Js 2 components
+## How To load locale text for Essential JS 2 components

-To load translation object in Essential JS 2 components, you can locale object in L10.load function from ejbase.
-For ex., In the below code snippet we have loaded the locale file for Arabic culture.
+To load translation object in Essental JS 2 components, you can load locale object in L10.load function from ej.base.
+For example, In the below code snippet we have loaded the locale file for Arabic culture.

 ```typescript
 var L10n = new ej.base.L10();